-The staff structure of the practice consists of a principal dentist, two associate dentists, a dental nurse, a trainee dental nurse, a hygienist, a receptionist and a practice manager.
+The staff structure of the practice consists of a principal dentist, an associate dentist, two dental nurses, a hygienist, a receptionist and a practice manager.
+There are two, other dental care providers who are also registered at the same location.
+The reception staff, and some of the governance arrangements, are shared across the three providers.

-The practice opening hours are Monday to Friday from 9.00am to 6.00pm.
+The practice opening hours are Monday to Friday from 8.30am to 5.00pm.

-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
-Like registered providers, they are 'registered persons'.
+The principal dentist is registered with the Care Quality Commission (CQC) as an individual registered person.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.